 What to expect when arriving in Delaware

-Looking forward to visiting Delaware?
+Planning a trip to Delaware?
 While it’s exciting to return, please take the time to plan for these changes before your trip by following these tips and prepare for what to expect by keeping the below items in mind when visiting Delaware in 2020.

-Social distancing: Please be sure to maintain six feet of distance between yourself and anyone outside the small group you traveled with, even when you’re outdoors, including on the beach.
+Social distancing: Please be sure to maintain six feet of distance between yourself and anyone outside your family unit, even when you’re outdoors, including on the beach.

 Hand washing: Keeping your hands clean and germ-free is more important than ever so be prepared to wash regularly and bring hand sanitizer for a more convenient option.

-Reservations may be required: Reservations may be required at restaurants (especially for bar service at the beaches.).
+Reservations may be required: Reservations may be required at restaurants.
 You'll notice that tables are spaced further apart, paper menus and waitstaff with face coverings.
 Historical attractions may also require reservations which may involve meeting an employee at the door and sanitizing your hands upon entry.
 Remember to bring your face covering!
 Look into your desired destinations at least a week ahead of time to be prepared on what to expect.

 Changes in overnight accommodation protocol: Your hotel or vacation rental may reach out to you before your arrival to provide instructions for checking in and out that have been modified due to COVID-19.
 Housekeeping services may have also been changed so please follow all instructions to make your stay easy.